-The following to be taken before ad PERFORMANCE , PRINCIPAL MUSP 719B Interpretation and Repertoire 2 cr.
-MUSP 815B Interpretation, Performance and Pedagogy (Program I) 4 cr.
-MUSP 816B Interpretation, Performance and Pedagogy (Program II) 4 cr.
-PERFORMANCE-RELATED CO OURSES (12 credits) MUSC 800V Advanced Seminar in Music Pedagogy I 3 cr.
+The following to be taken before adm PERFORMANCE, PRINCIPAL M 2 MUSP 719B MUSP 815B Interpretation and Repertoire Interpretation, Performance and Pedagogy (Program I) 2 cr.
+4 cr.
+MUSF 813B MUSP 816B Interpretation, Performance and Pedagogy (Program II) 4 cr.
+PERFORMANCE-RELATED COU IRSES (12 credits) MUSC 800V Advanced Seminar in Music Pedagogy I 3 cr.
 MUSC 801V Advanced Seminar in Music Pedagogy II 3 cr.
 MUSC 830V Doctoral Seminar in Music Literature I 3 cr.
 MUSC 831V Doctoral Seminar in Music Literature II 3 cr.
-Students who completed to grade of B- or better in M the same guidelines for pe heir MM degree at the University of Maryland within the last five USC 643 may replace MUSC 830 with a single credit of MUSC 60 erformance in MUSC 644 may be made for MUSC 831.
-Students notions and complete the doctoral-level requirements for each. years and who earned a 08.
-A substitution under ACADEMIC COURSES IN MUS IC (9 credits) MUSC 648 Seminar in Music Research 3 cr.
-Two and min covers sale and from 6 00 Two academic courses selected from 6 cr.
-MUSC 4xx/6xx MUSC 4xx/6xx (Music History period surveys/Musicology seminars) (Theory/Analysis) MUSC 4xx/6xx (Ethnomusicology) MUED 6xx (Music Education) e established in consultation with the advisor.
-These two courses need the doctoral studies (post-master's and before admission to candid The following to be taken after adm ission to candidacy: - performances (Programs III, IV and V) MUSP 899 Doctoral Dissertation Research 6 cr.
+Students who completed the grade of B- or better in MU the same guidelines for perf eir MM degree at the University of Maryland within the last of SC 643 may replace MUSC 830 with a single credit of MUSC ormance in MUSC 644 may be made for MUSC 831.
+Studerons and complete the doctoral-level requirements for each. five years and who earned a C 608.
+A substitution under ACADEMIC COURSES IN MUSIC C (9 credits) MUSC 648 Seminar in Music Research 3 cr.
+Two academic courses selected from: 6 cr.
+MUSC 4xx/6xx (Music History period surveys/Musicology seminars) MUSC 4xx/6xx (Theory/Analysis) MUSC 4xx/6xx (Ethnomusicology) MUED 6xx (Music Education) established in consultation with the advisor.
+These two cours ne doctoral studies (post-master's and before admission to ca The following to be taken after admis sion to candidacy: PERFORMANCE DISSERTATION N OPTION (12 credits) Concurrent with three (3) doctoral per formances (Programs III, IV and V) MUSP 899 Doctoral Dissertation Research 6 cr.
 MUSP 899 Doctoral Dissertation Research 6 cr.
-Courses with a performance fee will consist of: 1.
-Selected major and minor 2.
-Cadences in all keys (I-IV 3.
-A prepared solo work con nparable in difficulty to a movement from a Haydn piano sonata or rne, waltz or Mazurka, etc. Students who do not pass will be ex comprehensive and/or preliminary e pected to take the Piano Class for Singers.
-This requirement must exams. be met prior to taking CHECKLIST FOR OTHER REQ QUIREMENTS TOEFL & Maryland EnglisOne year each ofFrence uired of all music students) ion (required of all voice students) h Institute examinations (for non-native English speaking students ) Completed in the 2 nd to 4 th semest Select an advisor in the 2 nd File pre-candidacy scholarly Completed in the 4 th to 6 th semeste semester y paper and signed certification form in Student Services Office
+Courses with a performance fee PIANO PROFICIENCY All graduate voice students will be ex pected to take a piano proficiency exam at the start of their fi irst fall semester.
+The exam will consist of: cales, 3-4 octaves (student should be able to play any scale) 2.
+Cadences in all keys (I-IV- 3.
+A prepared solo work comp arable in difficulty to a movement from a Haydn piano sonat a or a Beethoven sonata such as op.
+49, a Chopin Nocturr 4.
+Sight-reading of song/aria s Students who do not pass will be expected comprehensive and/or preliminary example. ected to take the Piano Class for Singers.
+This requirement mams. ust be met prior to taking CHECKLIST FOR OTHER REQU UIREMENTS Completed prior to matriculation Placement examination (requi n (required of all voice students) Institute examinations (for non-native English speaking students) ents) One year each of French Advanced diction courses in GermanItalian EnglishItalianGermanFrench.
+Completed in the 2 nd to 4 th semester Select an advisor in the 2 nd se paper and signed certification form in Student Services Office e Completed in the 4 th to 6 th semester